divyashan/MutationFinder/doc/README.txt

 doi: 10.1093/bioinformatics/btm235;

 The article is publicly available from the Bioinformatics Journal's website - search under the doi cited above.
-(Once it goes to press we'll provide a direct url for accessing the article.
-It is currently available via Advance Access, and I expect the URL may change.)
 The article is an Open Access publication.